-\Securities disclosed relate to options previously granted by Romarco pursuant to the Romarco Plan (as defined below), and Pacific Rim pursuant to the Pacific Rim Option Plan (as defined below), which became exercisable for Common Shares of the Company following the Romarco and Pacific Rim Plan of Arrangements, with both of the volume and weighted-average exercise price of such options having been converted at the ratio of 0.241 and 0.04006, respectively.
+^{}Securities disclosed relate to options previously granted by Romarco pursuant to the Romarco Plan (as defined below), which became exercisable for Common Shares of the Company following the Romarco Plan of Arrangements, with both of the volume and weighd-average exercise price of such options having been converted at the ratio of 0.241 of a Common Share for each option.

-The total number of Common Shares issuable or reserved for issuance to designated participants pursuant to the Performance Rights Plan at any time is not to exceed 5% of the issued and outstanding Common Shares.
+The total number of Common Shares issuable or reserved for issuance to designated participants pursuant to the Performance Rights Plan at any time is not to exceed 3.3% of the issued and outstanding Common Shares when taken together with all of the Company's security-based compensation arrangements then either in effect or proposed.

-As of May 19, 2017, a total of 1,728,060 options remained outstanding under the Option Plan, 9,975,676 rights remained outstanding under the Performance Rights Plan, 27,439 options remained outstanding under the Pacific Rim Incentive Stock Option Plan, and 1,881,419 options remained outstanding under the Romarco Replacement Stock Option Plan.
-Together, they represent approximately 2.2% of the issued and outstanding Common Shares on a non-diluted basis).
+As of 31 December 2019, a total of 33,333 options remained outstanding under the Option Plan, representing approximately 0.01% of the issued and outstanding common shares on a non-diluted basis, 12,047,177 rights remained outstanding under the Performance Rights Plan, representing 1.94% of the issued and outstanding common shares on a non-diluted basis, and 117,677 options remained outstanding under the Romarco Replacement Stock Option Plan, representing approximately 0.02% of the issued and outstanding common shares on a non-diluted basis.
+Together, they represent approximately 1.96% of the issued and outstanding Common Shares on a non-diluted basis).

-As of May 19, 2017, an aggregate of 614,470,373 Common Shares of the Company were issued and outstanding, 5% of which is 30,723,518 Common Shares of the Company which would be available for issue under all of the Company's current incentive plans.
+As of 31 December 2019, an aggregate of 622,323,696 Common Shares of the Company were issued and outstanding, 3.3% of which is 20,536,682 Common Shares of the Company which would be available for issue under all of the Company's current incentive plans.

-Accordingly, a total of 17,113,924 rights remain available for grant under the Performance Rights Plan, being the only operating equity incentive plan as at the date of this Circular (representing approximately 2.8% of the issued and outstanding Common Shares on a non-diluted basis as of the date hereof).
+Accordingly, a total of 8,338,495 rights remain available for grant under the Performance Rights Plan, being the only operating equity incentive plan as at 31 December 2019 (representing approximately 1.34% of the issued and outstanding Common Shares on a non-diluted basis as of the Record Date).

-(a) Performance Share Rights Plan
+(b) Performance Share Rights Plan

-At the annual general and special meeting of shareholders of Oceana held on June 12, 2015 (being the third anniversary of the implementation of the Performance Rights Plan), the Company adopted the amended and restated Performance Rights Plan, which is designed to promote further alignment of interests between the designated participants under the Performance Rights Plan and Shareholders of the Company, provide a compensation system for designated participants that is reflective of the responsibility, commitment and risk accompanying their management role over the medium term, and allow designated participants to participate in the success of the Company over the medium term.

-The Board has delegated to the Remuneration and Nomination Committee such administrative duties and powers required to administer the Performance Rights Plan.
+At the annual general and special meeting of shareholders of OceanaGold held on 1 June 2018 (being the sixth anniversary of the implementation of the Performance Rights Plan), the Company adopted the amended and restated Performance Rights Plan, which is designed to promote further alignment of interests between the designated participants under the Performance Rights Plan and Shareholders of the Company.
+The Board has delegated to the Remuneration, People and Culture Committee such administrative duties and powers required to administer the Performance Rights Plan.